BorderCloud/tft-blazegraph/README.md

 # tft-blazegraph: Blazegraph 2.0.0

-## Calculate Sparql Score with tft
+## Calculate SPARQLScore with tft in local

 ```